You must have an ENG 1 or an ML5 seafarer medical fitness certificate to work at sea.

 An ENG 1 certificate must be issued by a doctor approved by the Maritime and Coastguard Agency (MCA).

 Find your nearest approved doctor in the UK.

 Approved doctor lists are updated monthly.

 Bring the following to your examination:

 - photo ID, eg passport

 - your previous medical certificate if you have one

 - your local doctor’s name, address and contact details

 - your glasses or contact lenses but not colour correction lenses

-You need an ML5 medical certificate if any of the following apply, you’re:
+You need an ML5 medical certificate if you’re: